BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/11_2_Writing_Complex_Multisig_Scripts.md

 ENDIF
 ```
-The unlocking script would be either `0 <pubKeyRequired> <pubKeyA>` or `<pubKeyRequired> <pubKeyB>`.
+The unlocking script would be either `0 <pubKeyRequired> <pubKeyA>` or `0 <pubKeyRequired> <pubKeyB>`.

-First the Script would check against `<pubKeyRequired> <pubKeyA>`.
+First the Script would check the signatures against `<pubKeyRequired> <pubKeyA>`.
 If that fails, it would check against `<pubKeyRequired> <pubKeyB>`.

 The result of the final `OP_CHECKMULTISIG` that was run will be left on the top of the stack (though there will be cruft below it if the first one succeeded).

 ## Write an Escrow Multisig

-We've talked many times about esscrows.
+We've talked a lot about esscrows.
 Complex multisigs combined with timelocks offer an automated way to create them in a robust manner.

 Imagine home buyer Alice and home seller Bob who are working with an escrow agent The easy way to script this would be as a multisig where any two of the three parties could release the money: either the seller and buyer agree or the escrow agent takes over and agrees with one of the parties: `2 <pubKeyA> <pubKeyB> <pubKeyEscrow> 3 OP_CHECKMULTISG`.

-However, this weakens the power of the escrow agent and allows our seller and buyer to accidentally make a bad decision among themselves — which is one of the things an escrow system is designed to avoid.
+However, this weakens the power of the escrow agent and allows our seller and buyer to accidentally make a bad decision between themselves — which is one of the things an escrow system is designed to avoid.
 So it could be that what we really want is the system that we just laid out, where the escrow agent is a required party in the 2-of-3 multisig: `OP_3DUP 2 <pubKeyEscrow> <pubKeyA> 2  OP_CHECKMULTISIG NOTIF 2 <pubKeyEscrow> <pubKeyB> 2  OP_CHECKMULTISIG ENDIF`.

 However, this doesn't pass the walk-in-front-of-a-bus test.
 If our escrow agent dies or flees to the Bahamas during the escrow, the buyer and seller are out a lot of money.
 This is where a timelock comes in.
-We can create an additional test that will only be run if the standard multisigs work and we've passed the end of our escrow period:
+We can create an additional test that will only be run if we've passed the end of our escrow period.
+In this situation, we allow the buyer and seller to sign together:
 ```
 OP_3DUP
 2 <pubKeyRequired> <pubKeyA> 2 OP_CHECKMULTISIG
 NOTIF

+  OP_3DUP
   2 <pubKeyRequired> <pubKeyB> 2 OP_CHECKMULTISIG
   NOTIF

-    <+31Days> OP_CHECKSEQUENCEVERIFY OP_DROP
+    <+30Days> OP_CHECKSEQUENCEVERIFY OP_DROP
     2 <pubKeyA> <pubKeyB> 2 OP_CHECKMULTISIG

   ENDIF
 ENDIF
 ```
 First we test a signature for the buyer and the escrow agent, then a signature for the seller and the escrow agent.
-If both of those fail and 31 days have passed, then we also allow a signature for the buyer and seller.
+If both of those fail and 30 days have passed, then we also allow a signature for the buyer and seller.

 ### Write a Buyer-Centric Escrow Multisig